 Once they were back in Auckland a woman living in Australia opened up her Wanaka home to the Truters for a two week break.
 While there Arian fulfilled his dream of seeing the snow.

-Throughout 2016 the family's Albany community had also gotten on board by organising dances, funfairs and other fundraisers to raise money for Arian's treatment.
+Throughout 2016 the family's Albany community had also got on board by organising dances, funfairs and other fundraisers to raise money for Arian's treatment.

-Family friend Fatima Savea, wife to All Black Julian Savea, donated memoribillia signed by seven players to be auctioned off.
+Family friend Fatima Savea, wife to All Black Julian Savea, donated memorabilia signed by seven players to be auctioned off.

 More than 1100 people have now donated to Arian's Give a Little page, raising $78,000 in total.